 • How critical is the modernization process for your business?

-• are you willing to wait and delay the transformation until the rest of the milestones are completed?
+• Are you willing to wait and delay the transformation until the rest of the milestones are completed?

 • What resources are needed?